-Lately I ran into an issue, trying to identify the uniqueness of machines across platforms.
-Suffice to say, it’s a lot complicate than what I initially thought.
+Lately, I ran into an issue, trying to identify the uniqueness of machines across platforms.
+Suffice to say, it’s a lot complicated than what I initially thought.

 Use UUID as the Identifier When You Can

-We covered in the past that you can use wmic command to find all the system info from your machine.
+We covered in the past that you can use the wmic command to find all the system info from your machine.
 And we can use the same too here.

 wmic csproduct get UUID

 That UUID is the best way to ID a machine, it exists in Windows, Mac and many other platforms.
 It is 32 characters in length, a universally unique identifier.
 You can run the above wmic command to get it.

 But wait, that’s not always the case.
-Some of motherboard vendors might not include this UUID in their motherboard, which is quite common on those non-OEM machines.
+Some of the motherboard vendors might not include this UUID in their motherboard, which is quite common on those non-OEM machines.
 In that case, when you use wmic trying to retrieve it you will get all FFFFFFFF-FFFF-FFFF-FFFF-FFFFFFFFFFFF as the ID back.

 In Windows, there are a couple of alternatives that you can use if UUID idea failed.

 The first one is to use your Windows product ID.
 This is the ID you can retrieve easily from Control Panel > System and Security > System

 But that doesn’t always guarantee the uniqueness of the machine.
 For example, on those Windows volume activated or none genuine Windows machines, the Product ID will always be the same.
 Also keep in mind that if you re-install Windows, this ID might change as well.

-The second option is to use the hard drive’s serial number as the unique identifier.
+The second option is to use the hard drive’s serial number as a unique identifier.
 That’s almost the better approach if UUID fails, meaning that you can rely on the HDD’s serial number.

 wmic DISKDRIVE get SerialNumber

 The above command will do the trick.
 It even returns all of the numbers if you have multiple hard drives physically connected to your machine.

-If you want to ID a machine, the old way of using Mac address is not reliable anymore.
+If you want to ID a machine, the old way of using the Mac address is not reliable anymore.
 There are better ways around.
 We only listed two options here and if you know any others, feel free to share them in the comment below.